 For high availability, FlashSystem runs in a paired configuration with custom clustering software.
 Clustering for a scale out configuration is supported for up to four pairs of controllers.
 (Note – IBM uses the term ‘node’ for a controller rather than a pair of controllers, which is different from most other vendors).

-Cloud tiering allows volumes to be tiered to clouds including Amazon S3, OpenStack Swift, and IBM Cloud.
+Cloud tiering functionality allows volumes to be tiered to clouds including Amazon S3, OpenStack Swift, and IBM Cloud.
 IBM Cloud Object Storage is also a tiering target.

 IBM also has an evergreen program where the controllers will be replaced with purchase of a three-year hardware and software maintenance agreement.